dodoyeon/KoBERT-NER/README.md

 # KoBERT-NER

 - forked from monologg/KoBERT-NER
-- pii detection using NER
+- pii detection using NER with KoELECTRA

 ## Dependencies